gmdjunaid/robust-news-classification/notes.md

 - **Temporary workaround**: Treat this ignore rule as a temporary solution while we experiment; we may later replace the raw file with a smaller derived version that can be tracked.
 - **Future direction**: Still planning to create a smaller, downsampled version of the large test CSV, since we do not need the full dataset for current accuracy experiments.

+#### 2025-11-29 – WELFake sample preparation script

+- **Sample script created**: Added `scripts/prepare_welfake_sample.py` that extracts the first 1,000 rows from the large WELFake CSV and saves to `test-data/WELFake_Dataset_sample_1000.csv`.
+- **Script location**: Placed in `scripts/` directory for organization and clarity.
+- **Documentation**: Script includes comments explaining that it assumes developers have the original large CSV locally, so reviewers can see exactly how the large CSV was processed.

 ### Project summary

 - **Goal**: Build a model to classify news articles as fake or real.